mca91/ITEWR_DC_Course/chapter7.md

 We are interested in the relationship between growth and trade.
 A detailed description of the dataset can be found <a href="http://wps.pearsoned.co.uk/wps/media/objects/12401/12699039/empirical/empex_tb/Growth_Description.pdf">here</a>.

-The dataset 'ecgrowth' is available in Your workspace.
+The dataset `ecgrowth` is available in Your workspace.

 Have a closer look at the scatterplot, again.
 There seems to be an outlier.